Assistant Dean and Director

 Senior Associate Director

-Pam leads marketing communications for the office including the website.
-She also develops and delivers workshops and programming for graduate students.
+Pam leads marketing communications for the office.
+She also develops and delivers workshops and programming for graduate students and is the lead instructor for the first-semester MBA class discussion course, MGG600.
 She works most closely with students, employers and alumni in the areas of marketing, health care management and human resources, along with undecided and collaborative degree MBA students.

 Employer Relations Manager